-The Governing Body shall consider the junior member's Grounds of Appeal and any response of the Chair of the Disciplinary Panel.
-The junior member may attend with or without a representative, and they or their representative may make oral or written representations on the grounds of the appeal.
-The name and status of any representative must be provided to the Provost at least 5 working days in advance of the hearing.
-Where the representative is not from within the University, the Provost will retain discretion as to whether it is appropriate for them to act on the junior member's behalf in all circumstances.
-The Chair of the Disciplinary Panel may also attend and may be accompanied by an advisor, and either the Chair or advisor may make oral or written representations on the Grounds of Appeal.
-The Governing Body may in any event request the attendance of the junior member or Chair of the Disciplinary Panel and may interview them, and in the event that any party fails or refuses to attend may proceed in his or her absence.
+The Appeals Panel shall consider the junior member's grounds of appeal and any response of the Chair of the Disciplinary Panel.
+The junior member may attend, and may make oral or written representations on the grounds of the appeal.
+The Chair of the Disciplinary Panel may also attend, and may make oral or written representations on the Grounds of Appeal.
+The Appeals Panel may in any event request the attendance of the junior member or Chair of the Disciplinary Panel and may interview them, and in the event that any party fails or refuses to attend may proceed in his or her absence.

-The Governing Body may quash or confirm the decision appealed against, or make any order in substitution for it which the Disciplinary Panel could have made.
-The junior member shall be informed in writing of the Governing Body's decision by the Secretary to the Governing Body.
-The Provost shall at once report the Governing Body's decision to the Dean and the Chair of the Disciplinary Panel and shall inform the Proctors or police, if appropriate, and any College staff affected by the decision.
+The Appeals Panel may quash or confirm the decision appealed against, or make any order in substitution for it which the Disciplinary Panel could have made.
+The junior member shall be informed in writing of the Appeals Panel's decision by the Chair of the Panel.
+The Provost shall at once report the Appeals Panel's decision to the Dean and the Chair of the Disciplinary Panel and shall inform the Proctors or police, if appropriate, and any College staff affected by the decision.
 The full communication to the junior member shall not normally be circulated, but shall be held in the College Office.
-The decision of the Governing Body shall be final in the College.
+The decision of the Appeals Panel shall be final in the College.

-8. Appeals beyond the College
+8 Appeals beyond the College

-The junior member shall have the right to appeal the decision of the Governing Body (or of the Disciplinary Panel, where the Disciplinary Panel has heard an appeal under section 6 above) to the Conference of Colleges' Appeals Tribunal.
-If a junior member wishes to bring such an appeal, the junior member shall file a written application with the secretariat of the Conference of Colleges within 5 working days of the date of the decision appealed against.
+The junior member shall have the right to appeal against the decision of the Appeals Panel (or of the Disciplinary Panel, where the Disciplinary Panel has heard an appeal under section 6 above) to the Conference of Colleges' Appeals Tribunal.
+If a junior member wishes to bring such an appeal, the junior member shall file a written application with the secretariat of the Conference of Colleges within five working days of the date of the decision appealed against.